It still surprises me how many people have a very superficial LinkedIn Personal Profile.

 You have the opportunity to add visual media at the end of each section of your profile.
 If you have video or slide presentations they can be easily added here, as can documents that are hosted on the web.
 For lead generation, consider creating a short – 6-8 slides – on a topic that your prospects are concerned about, which you can help them with.
 Avoid selling a solution, but outline the main areas and issues that they should be considering.
 You can also add slides and video from other sources, so you can enhance your credibility on the back of material from trade associations, research companies, supplier, partners and so on.

 Being at the top of the LinkedIn search for the main fee earning or client solution skills is a great way to generate inbound inquiries.
 Expanding your skills section to 30, 40 or even 50 skills.
-Drag the THREE prime skills to the top of the list.
-Then work them into the body copy and headlines of your profile so you appear higher in the listing when people search for those skills.
+Drag the THREE prime skills to the top of the list, via the 3 bars on the right.
+Then work them into the body copy of summary, experience sections, job titles and headline of your profile so you appear higher in the listing when people search for those skills.
 Done well and you may also appear toward the top of Google and search engine rankings too.
 Endorsements for skills are well worth giving and receiving.

 Some people are reluctant to join groups, and others belong to college or former employer groups, and professional and trade groups.
 Useful though these are, the primary ones to focus on are those where your customers and prospects are more likely to be members.
 Sharing news and updates with potential customers is far more worthwhile than reading and commenting on sales and marketing oriented groups, unless you’re looking to partner with them.
 Update the order of your groups within LinkedIn so the prospect oriented ones appear at the top of your Groups display list.